Myzraev/HouseVarraque/places/mitholian.md

 ## Points of Interest
 ### The Crown
-This uppermost tier of Mitholian is known as the Crown.
+  The uppermost tier of Mitholian is known as the Crown.
 It encompasses the five grandest towers encircling the skull's apex, along with smaller towers and the central plaza.
 From a distance, this imparts the distinct impression of Mitholian's skull adorned with an enormous jagged crown.
 ### Tor Szor'Vhal
   The largest and most imposing tower in Mitholian, serves as the private residence of Prince Imlareth Varraque.
 This towering fortress is a repository of Imlareth's most precious and powerful possessions, housing his extensive arcane libraries, secret magical vaults, a vast armory, and a sophisticated necromantic laboratory.
 Access to Tor Szor'Vhal is strictly prohibited to all but Imlareth himself, except for those rare individuals who receive a direct invitation from the Master of Mitholian.
 The tower radiates an aura of profound mystery and formidable power, embodying the dark and boundless mastery of its enigmatic owner.
 ### Tor Maleficar